 Working from home is not for everyone and it takes some changes to be successful.
 These tips can help ease your transition and promote success, even if you are only working from home part-time.

 Setting your goals

-As a loan officer working from home, you don’t have someone there to keep you accountable.
+As a licensed mortgage loan originator or loan officer working from home, you don’t have someone there to keep you accountable.
 You must rely on yourself in setting and meeting goals.
 Establishing daily, weekly, monthly, and yearly goals and making sure you meet these goals is essential.
 Start by thinking about what you want to accomplish this year and determine what you need to do to make that happen.
 Think about things like how many calls you need to make each day, how many appointments you need each week, and how many lead generations you need per week to meet your goals.